 One of the members of my trail family was there and I crashed there for the night.
 The other member was 20 or so miles ahead, as was our dog.

 To finish this story, I’ll be posting another trail update when I reach another town.

 Final Thoughts —

 It had been a long week.
-I don’t very much like pushing long miles every day like the ones I explained in the above narrative.
-Doing this lessens my attention to detail and my surroundings: I appreciate less of what I am seeing which is my purpose for being out here.
+I don’t very much like pushing long miles every day like the ones I explained in the narrative above.
+Doing this lessens my attention to detail and my surroundings: I appreciate less of what I see which is chiefly my purpose for being out here.

 That said, sometimes these pushes are necessary and it is good to be back with my people.
 It was a full and wholesome week.
 I am grateful for all of the experience it offered.